Review of Oittm Smart Dimmer Light Switch (Works With Amazon Alexa and Google Home)

 - Input your Smart Life app info and tap to authorize/link the accounts

-- Your new dimmer should appear under the "devices" tab of the Home control section (you'll be asked to place your new product into a room)
+- Your new dimmer should appear under the Home tab (you can place your new product into a room)

 - You can edit the device name or room designation by tapping on the added device and clicking "Nickname and/or Room" to change them

-- The Assistant, like Alexa, also allows you to control multiple devices at once if they're placed in the same room
+- The Assistant will allow you to control multiple devices at once if they're placed in the same room

 Again, if you're having trouble, then simply restart the process and try again.
 Make sure your devices are properly connected to the 2.4GHz WiFi network.